 Big, bloated slideshows are a thing of the past – if they were ever a thing at all.
 Break your presentation up.
 Stretch it all out.
 You won’t have to memorize as much and you won’t put everyone to sleep.

 - Use Screenshots

-Sometimes visuals are easy to find, and sometimes they’re not.
+Sometimes visuals are easy to find, and sometimes they’re not – especially if trying to figure out how to screenshot on ASUS laptop.
 And, like we said earlier, you want to avoid stock photos.
 Thankfully, you can always take a screenshot.
 You’ll be surprised how easily you can make them relevant.

 - Vary Slide Speed, Voice Volume, & Emotion